The Substratum Phenomena in Ethnogenetic Processes

 At different times parent languages were separated into dialects which later developed into individual languages in the same areas.
 Present-day names of people were given to their ancestors.
 The number of areas corresponds to such periods: 1.
 The uprising Indo-European languages 2.
 The uprising of Germanic and Iranian languages.
 3. Formation of Slavic languages.
 4. East Slavic tribes during Kiev Rus'.

 The substratum is most displayed in onomastics.
-A large number of Ukrainian toponyms that cannot be deciphered using the Slavic languages can be explained by means of Germanic, Iranian, Slavic, and Turkic.
+Many Ukrainian place names that cannot be deciphered using the Slavic languages can be explained using Germanic, Iranian, Slavic, and Turkic.
 This topic is discussed in detail in the section Prehistoric Place Names of Eastern Europe.
-In general, the cultural substratum of Ukraine to a large extent contains traces left by the ancestors of the modern Chuvash, which were the Proto-Bulgarians, the later Scythians.
-Proto-Bulgarians as one of the Turkic tribes inhabited the forest-steppe part of Right-Bank Ukraine from Bronze Age to the arrival of Slavs there.
+In general, the cultural substratum of Ukraine widely contains traces left by the ancestors of the modern Chuvash, which were the Proto-Bulgarians, that is the later Scythians.
+Proto-Bulgarians as one of the Turkic tribes inhabited the forest-steppe part of Right-Bank Ukraine from the Bronze Age to the arrival of Slavs there.
 As a result, the cultures of the Chuvash and Ukrainians correspond with folk songs, dances, embroidery, and crafts.
 However, they can be not only of substrate origin but also be evidence of cultural exchange.
-Ukrainian surnames of hypothetical Bulgarian origin suggest that the Proto-Bulgarians dwelled in close proximity with the Ukrainians for quite a long time, right up to historical times.
+Ukrainian surnames of hypothetical Bulgarian origin suggest that the Proto-Bulgarians dwelled near the Ukrainians for quite a long time, right up to historical times.
 Otherwise, we should have thought that some surnames appeared more than two thousand years ago.
-Obviously, the Bulgars were a part of the "black hoods", among which were the Turkic tribes of the Torqs, Berendeys, and Kovuys.
+The Bulgars were a part of the "black hoods", among which were the Turkic tribes of the Torqs, Berendeys, and Kovuys.
 Chronicles' evidence of them extends to the 13th century, then their remains, are obviously, scattered among the Ukrainian population.
 Under such circumstances, it is very difficult to separate substrate inheritance from later borrowings.

-Exactly knowing that Ukrainian territory was inhabited by Bulgars in prehistoric times, you can carry out targeted searches for cultural and social relations between Ukrainians and Chuvashes.
+Since Ukrainian territory was inhabited by the Bulgars cultural and social relations between Ukrainians and Chuvashes can be found.
 Such connections can be found in folk songs, dances, embroidery, and handicrafts.
 Discovered analogies can characterize not only the continuity and interaction of cultures but also estimate the time of occurrence and source of borrowing new beliefs, customs, and the timeframe for their existence.

 Unlike a cultural substrate, the influence of a language substrate is less noticeable; it must be sought purposefully in the languages of those peoples whose ancestors inhabited ethno-producing areas.
 However, even without knowing about their existence, A. Meye found traces of the influence of the substrate on the language of newcomers in phonology thanks to the knowledge of many languages.
 He saw one of the reasons for its manifestation namely in phonetic correspondences in using inherited speech skills by the heirs of the native population.
 He asserted that they are not lost when mastering the new language and emphasized that the influence of the substrate primarily affects the pronunciation: "New sounds, as a rule, are not reproduced with absolute precision. " In addition, the names of plants, animals, and customs that do not have exact equivalents in their language penetrate the alien language (MEILLET A., 1954: 68).